What is chloride?

 What do the values mean?

-Chloride in water has no adverse health effects, but the Ministry of Health has set a Guideline Value (GV) of 250 mg/L as the concentration above which chloride can start to affect the taste of the water.
+Chloride in water has no adverse health effects.
+The Aesthetic Value of 250 mg/L in the Aesthetic Values for Drinking Water is the concentration above which chloride can start to affect the taste of the water.

 The most common reason for measuring chloride levels in groundwater is to understand the risk to coastal aquifers from seawater intrusion.
 A sudden, sharp increase in chloride concentration in a coastal well may indicate that the well has started to draw in sea water.
 Knowing the potential risk from seawater intrusion is necessary for regulators to manage current level of abstraction, along with any future effects related to sea-level rise.